Celestial Navigation (CEL - ASA 107)

 Let the Sun and Stars Guide you!

 - None, however, a basic understanding of Dead Reckoning and how to do a Running Fix is desirable.
 And, guess what?
 Contrary to popular myth, the math is not that difficult.
 Can you add, subtract, multiply and divide?
 If so, you are good to go.
+We VERY HIGHLY recommend having the ASA 105 (Coastal Navigation) certification before signing up for this course!

 This class is held on two weekends -- a Friday evening from 6 to 10pm